MandoGuardado/TLGJavaProject/README.md

 ## Description

-Blackjack Bets is console driven game that allows a single player to compete against the house(dealer) and bet on each hand.
+Blackjack Bets is a console based game that allows a single player to compete against the house(dealer) and bet on each hand.
 The objective is to get a hand total closer to 21 than the dealer without going over 21.
 Both dealer and player start with two cards each and the player can bet at the beginning of each hand.
+Attaining a highscore will get your name added to the HighScore Table.

 ## Getting Started